-Malabar's primary focus is on the development of the Project, of which it has the right to acquire up to 80%.
-The primary activities conducted on the Project during the year ended 30 June 2014 are outlined below:
+Malabar's primary focus is on the development of the Project.
+Malabar will acquire 100% ownership of the Project on completion of the restructure of the Spur Hill Joint Venture.
+The primary activities conducted on the Project during the year ended 30 June 2015 are outlined below: